dhmunro/dudley/README.md

 XDR data stream, the first character of the layout should be `>`, since both those formats always encode the data stream in big-endian or "network" order.

-If the first non-comment character, or the second after a `<` or `>` is a `{` character beginning a struct data type that contains every parameter that will be used in the layout, then Dudley will treat that struct as a template block, as well as automatically writing those parameters at the beginning of the file as if the `{...}` brackets were not present.
-A file containing such a template block is assumed to be intended as a layout template, and Dudley will throw an error if the layout contains any explicit addresses or any other data descriptions which are not consistent with that use case.
+If the first non-comment character, or the second after a `<` or `>`, is a `{` character beginning a struct data type that contains every parameter that will be used in the layout, then Dudley will treat that struct as a template type, as well as automatically writing those parameters at the beginning of the file as if the `{...}` brackets were not present.
+A file containing such a template type is assumed to be intended as a layout template, and Dudley will throw an error if the layout contains any explicit addresses or any other data descriptions which are not consistent with that use case.
+A file described by such a template layout need not include any other metadata - the parameters written at the beginning of any binary file described by such a template layout completely determine the addresses of all the variables in the file.

-+++

-## Summary block

-Optionally, before any other declarations, the layout stream may begin with a single summary block in curly braces, which contains the various parameters and variables required to find the data stream and compute any variable addresses which are not explicitly declared in the layout:

-    {
-        param1 : pvalue  ##  documentation comment
-        param2 : pvalue
-        time : f8  # time is a typical example of a variable summary value }

-This summary block is a part of the layout, as if the {} were not present.
-However, it may be used as a struct datatype in a separate summary data stream describing a family of files using this layout, so that someone reading this summary datastream will be able to compute the exact location of any variable in the whole family - which file as well as what address within the file - from the data in the summary stream alone.
-Thus, when a layout begins with a summary block, it should contain no explicit @address specifiers (except perhaps in struct definitions) nor any indeterminate length struct instances.
-In other words, a layout which begins with a summary block can serve as a template for a family or indeed a whole category of files.
+Furthermore, you can store arrays of this template type in a separate catalog file, so that the catalog plus the template layout completely determine the location of variables in a large collection of files covered by the catalog.
+Each individual file still begins with its own parameters (duplicated in its entry in the catalog), so it is still decipherable even if it becomes detached from the other files in the collection.
+The higher level structure of such a catalog is flexible and not a part of Dudley itself - a Dudley template layout is simply a hook for designing such a catalog.
+(The catalog itself is expected to have its own separate Dudley layout, but the details of the connection between the two layouts are left to the designer.)

 ## Examples

 State template for a very simple 1D or 2D radhydro simulation:

-    {
-      IMAX := i8    ## leading dimension of mesh arrays
-      JMAX := i8    ## second dimension of mesh arrays
-      NGROUP := i8  ## number of photon energy groups
+    {  # template type completely specifies any file described by this layout IMAX : i8    ## leading dimension of mesh arrays JMAX : i8    ## second dimension of mesh arrays NGROUP : i8  ## number of photon energy groups (zero if no radiation) }
-      time = f8     ## (ns) simulation time
+    gb = f8[NGROUP+]    ## (eV) group boundaries (also no data if NGROUP zero) time = f8           ## (ns) simulation time r = f8[JMAX, IMAX]  ## (um) radial node coordinates
-    }  # summary completely specifies any file described by this layout r = f8[JMAX, IMAX]  ## (um) radial node coordinates z = f8[JMAX, IMAX]  ## (um) axial node coordinates u = f8[JMAX, IMAX]  ## (um/ns) radial node velocity component
+    z = f8[JMAX, IMAX]  ## (um) axial node coordinates
+    u = f8[JMAX, IMAX]  ## (um/ns) radial node velocity component
     v = f8[JMAX, IMAX]  ## (um/ns) axial node velocity component
     rho = f8[JMAX-, IMAX-]  ## (g/cc) zonal mass density
     te = f8[JMAX-, IMAX-]   ## (eV) zonal temperature
-    gb = f8[NGROUP+]  ## (eV) group boundaries (also no data if NGROUP zero) unu = f8[NGROUP, JMAX-, IMAX-]  ## (GJ/cc/eV) zonal radiation density
+    unu = f8[NGROUP, JMAX-, IMAX-]  ## (GJ/cc/eV) zonal radiation density

 A set of time history records for this same simulation can be structured in many different ways:

-netCDF-like, with gb a non-record variable and the rest rescord
+Here is a netCDF-like version, with gb a non-record variable and the rest rescord variables:
-variables:

     {
-      NREC := i8    # number of records in this file IMAX := i8
+      NREC : i8    # number of records in this file IMAX : i8
-      JMAX := i8
+      JMAX : i8
-      NGROUP := i8
+      NGROUP : i8
     }
     gb = f8[NGROUP+]  # group boundaries do not change
     "" = {  # empty instance name effectively puts these at root level